 - pH of the soil effects ITC production.
 It must be over pH 5

 - a high organic matter content in the soil could result in the ITCs binding to this rather than being released into the soil.

 3. Sowing Dates:

-• To obtain a high glucosinolate content the application of Sulphur at 25kg/ha is recommended
+- To obtain a high glucosinolate content we recommend the application of Sulphur at 25kg/ha

-• To obtain a high biomass the application of Nitrogen at 100kg/ha is recommended
+- To obtain a high biomass we recommend the application of Nitrogen at 100kg/ha

-• The chopped material needs to be incorporated immediately as the volatile compounds are lost within the first 5 hours – the best way to do this is with a front mounted flail and back mounted rotivator.
+- Incorporate chopped material immediately.
+This is because the volatile compounds are lost within the first 5 hours.
+The best way to do this is with a front mounted flail and back mounted rotivator.

 6. Sowing Cash Crop